• Skip to primary navigation

 1 beaten egg

-In a small bowl, mix all dry ingredients, oats, raisins and pecans in a bowl.
+In a small bowl, mix the flour, baking soda, spices, oats, raisins and pecans (if adding) in a bowl.

-In a larger bowl, combine the pumpkin, applesauce, beaten egg and vanilla extract.
+In a separate large bowl, combine the pumpkin, applesauce, honey, beaten egg and vanilla extract.

 Gradually add in the dry ingredients mixing until moistened.